 We lose fluids in our bodies through sweat, perspiration, and urine hence we may become dehydrated.
 To compensate for the loss, drinking water can help.

-When you take water before, during, and after a meal, it will help the body to break down the food easily.
+Taking water before, during, and after a meal will help the body break down the food easily.
 Therefore, your digestion process will take place easily and efficiently.

 Helps prevent constipation

 Other than taking fiber, you can drink water to prevent constipation.
 This will help control your bowel movement.
 Moreover, drinking water can help ease constipation symptoms.

 How Much Water Should You Drink A Day?